Published On

 Context is key

 Returning to the original problem, stating single facts lacks any context.
-Telling a user "today you tweeted 27 times" is actually meaningless, there is no context to this statement.
+Telling a user “Today you tweeted 27 times” is actually meaningless.
+There is no context for this statement.
 Is 27 good or bad?
 If you tweeted 789 times yesterday, does that actually mean 27 today is a good number or is it a bad number?
-There is literally nothing I can do with this fact that gives me anything useful to do.
+There is literally nothing I can do with this fact that gives me anything constructive to do.

 Instead give me a statistic with an action point, create intelligent queries and rules that have context to give meaningful results.